 The Age Discrimination in Employment Act, commonly referred to as the ADEA, prohibits employers from discriminating against employees who are 40 years of age or older.
 Complaints of age discrimination are extremely prevalent in the federal government.
-One third of federal sector complaints of discrimination raise age-based allegations, making age discrimination the second most alleged basis in formal EEO complaints.
+One third of federal employee discrimination complaints include age-based allegations, making age the second most common basis in formal EEO complaints.

 Age discrimination can take many forms, including the following:

 - Cook v.
 Department of Labor: A 59-year-old human resources employee was subjected to age discrimination when her supervisor asked about her retirement plan, removed her supervisory duties, and made age-based comments.
-The supervisor’s age-based comments, including his statement that “younger people are coming in and out and they are better with computers,” created an inference of discrimination.
+The supervisor’s comments raised an inference of discrimination.
+For example, the supervisor said, “younger people are coming in and out and they are better with computers.”
 The EEOC awarded the complainant compensatory damages and attorney’s fees.

 - Kruecke v.
-Department of Veterans Affairs: An Administrative Judge found that the agency’s discharge of a 67 year-old nurse for alleged deficient performance was pretext for age discrimination because the agency was willing to tolerate substandard performance from a younger nurse.
+Department of Veterans Affairs: The Department of Veterans Affairs fired a 67 year-old nurse for bad performance.
+However, the agency did not fire a younger employee who had performance issues.
+The administrative judge (AJ) found that the firing was age discrimination.
 The EEOC affirmed the AJ’s findings and ordered the agency to pay back pay and train its responsible officials.

-Though victims of age discrimination may elect to pursue their complaints through the administrative process (the Equal Employment Opportunity Commission or other state and local human rights offices), this is not necessary.
-Employees who feel they have been a target of age discrimination may file a complaint directly in federal District Court.
+Employees may file complaints through the administrative process (Equal Employment Opportunity Commission or state and local human rights offices); however, this is not necessary.
+Employees who feel they have been a target of age discrimination may file a complaint directly in federal district court.